-Whenever we receive a button event we start an event time-out of 30 seconds, and if we get an event type of time-out we reset the remaining code sequence.
+Whenever we receive a button event we start an event time-out of 30 seconds, and if we get an event type of timeout we reset the remaining code sequence.

 An event time-out is cancelled by any other event so you either get some other event or the time-out event.
-It is therefore not possible nor needed to cancel or restart an event time-out.
-Whatever event you act on has already cancelled the event time-out...
+It is therefore not possible nor needed to cancel, restart or update an event time-out.
+Whatever event you act on has already cancelled the event time-out, so there is never a running event time-out while the state callback executes.

-Note that an event time-out does not work well with when you have for example a status call as in section All State Events, or handle unknown events, since all kinds of events will cancel the event time-out.
+Note that an event time-out does not work well when you have for example a status call as in section All State Events, or handle unknown events, since all kinds of events will cancel the event time-out.